Gimel President: Houston Texans

 President signed with the Houston Texans as an undrafted free agent on May 12, 2017.
-He was waived by the Texans on September 2, 2017, and was signed to the practice squad the next day.
-He was promoted to the active roster on November 29, 2017.
+He was waived by the Texans on September 2, and was re-signed to the practice squad the following day.
+President was promoted to the active roster on November 29.
 He played in four regular season games during his rookie year.

 On April 30, 2018, President was waived by the Texans.

 Tennessee Titans

 On May 1, 2018, President was claimed off waivers by the Tennessee Titans.
-He was waived/injured on August 10, 2018, and was placed on injured reserve.
-He was released on August 18, 2018.
-On December 18, 2018, President was signed to the Titans practice squad.
-He signed a reserve/future contract with the Titans on December 31, 2018.
-He was waived on August 1, 2019.
+He was waived/injured on August 10, and was placed on injured reserve.
+President was released by Tennessee on August 18.
+On December 18, President was re-signed to the Titans' practice squad.
+He signed a reserve/future contract with the Titans on December 31.

+President was waived by the Titans on August 1, 2019.

 Houston Texans (second stint)

 On August 4, 2019, President was signed by the Houston Texans.
-On August 30, 2019, President was released.
+On August 30, President was released by the Texans.

 St. Louis BattleHawks

-In October 2019, President was picked by the St. Louis BattleHawks in the 2020 XFL draft.
+On October 21, 2019, President was picked by the St. Louis BattleHawks in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.